-Determine the equivalent noise bandwidth in Hz of a flat top window 10,000 samples in length.
-The sampling frequency is 44.1 kHz.
+Determine the equivalent noise bandwidth in Hz of a flat top window 10000 samples in length.
+The sample rate is 44.1 kHz.

 Obtain the equivalent rectangular noise bandwidth of a Von Hann window and overlay the equivalent rectangular bandwidth on the window's magnitude spectrum.
 The window is 1000 samples in length and the sampling frequency is 10 kHz.

 Set the sampling frequency, create the window, and obtain the discrete Fourier transform of the window with 0 frequency in the center of the spectrum.

 Fs = 10000; win = hann(1000); windft = fftshift(fft(win));

 Obtain the equivalent (rectangular) noise bandwidth of the Von Hann window.

 bw = enbw(hann(1000),Fs)

 Plot the squared-magnitude DFT of the window and use the equivalent noise bandwidth to overlay the equivalent rectangle.
 The two-sided bandwidth is split evenly across the spectrum.